Senior Leadership Team

 President and Chief Executive Officer

+John Baker is the President and CEO of D2L Corporation.
 John founded D2L in 1999, at the age of twenty-two, while attending the University of Waterloo as a Systems Design Engineering student.

 John graduated from the University of Waterloo with an Honours B.A.Sc. in Systems Design Engineering, with First Class Honours and an option in Management Sciences.